 Learn how to store vegetables and fruit so they last longer.
 Following these simple storage rules will help maximize the life and freshness of your produce.

-There is nothing better than farmer’s market season.
+There is nothing better than farm market season.
 Each week I head to one or two farmer’s markets for the week’s freshest finds.

 Occasionally I will buy some super ripe or “less than desirable” produce that I can turn into a quick sauce, jam, or freezer meal.
-However, there are many times when I find my produce does not last as long as I want it to.
+However, there are many times when I find that mine does not last as long as I want it to.
 I hate throwing out produce!
 It is a waste on so many levels: money, resources, and time.

 How to Store Vegetables and Fruit Properly

 That’s why I follow some simple storage rules to maximize the life of my fresh fruits and vegetables.
-Learning how to store vegetables and fruit properly will help your produce to stay fresh for quite some time.
+Learning how to store vegetables and fruit properly will help them stay fresh for quite some time.

 Also, I’ve included a few ways to help get your family eating more fruits and vegetables that are sure to work.
-These simple tips are sure to save you some time and money this farmer’s market season.
+These simple tips are sure to save you some time and money.

 Tip #1: Keep certain produce away from others